Jianguo99/Jianguo99.github.io/_pages/about.md

 # 🗡️ Projects
 - [TorchCP](https://github.com/ml-stat-Sustech/TorchCP) : A Python toolbox for conformal prediction research on deep learning models, using PyTorch.
+The [technical report](https://arxiv.org/abs/2402.12683) can give you a quickstart.

 # 📖 Educations
 - *2021.09 - Current*, M.S., ShanghaiTech University, Shanghai, China.